An International Agreement to Prevent the Premature Creation of Artificial Superintelligence: The Agreement

 \begin{displayquote} Over a million pieces of encrypted safeguards data are collected by over 1400 surveillance cameras, and 400 radiation and other sensors around the world.
 More than 23 000 seals installed at nuclear facilities ensure containment of material and equipment. \end{displayquote}

 One of the methods used under START I to verify compliance with missile performance characteristics was the sharing of almost all telemetry data transmitted from in-flight sensors during tests, as specified in the telemetry protocol, which also required parties to provide any playback equipment and data formatting information necessary to interpret it.
-Depending on the mix of verification methods adopted, an International Superintelligence Agency may use analogous methods, building on the light-touch monitoring that is \href{https://www.governance.ai/research-paper/governing-through-the-cloud}{common practice} for cloud computing providers to collect about customer workloads.
+Depending on the mix of verification methods adopted, some Parties may use analogous methods, building on the light-touch monitoring that is \href{https://www.governance.ai/research-paper/governing-through-the-cloud}{common practice} for cloud computing providers to collect about customer workloads.

 Continuous government monitoring of private commercial facilities (as most data centers are) also has plenty of precedent.
 The U.S. Nuclear Regulatory Commission, tasked with overseeing domestic nuclear reactor safety, places \href{https://www.nrc.gov/reactors/operating/oversight/rop-description/resident-insp-program.html}{two resident inspectors} in each U.S. commercial power plant, and U.S. meat producers \href{https://www.fsis.usda.gov/sites/default/files/media_file/2021-02/Fed-Food-Inspect-Requirements.pdf}{cannot conduct slaughter operations} if inspection personnel from the FSIS\footnote{The Food Safety and Inspection Service (FSIS) is an agency of the U.S. Department of Agriculture formed in 1977.} are not on site to oversee them.